Spontaneous collapse effects on relativistic fermionic matter: final remarks

 \section{final remarks}

 In this work, we analyze the effect of the spontaneous collapse hypothesis on the dynamics of a relativistic fermionic system.
 Using Keldysh formalism, we construct an action for the system, and via the Dyson-Schwinger equations, we can analyze the dynamical symmetry breaking with a truncation at 1-loop order.
-The first result resides in the fact that the results do not respect Lorentz invariance, a feature that is seen from the property that the self-energy depends on $|\bf p|$ only.
-This fact is expected since, in general, Lindblad's actions lack Lorentz invariance \cite{lindref3}, \cite{lindref4}, \cite{gomes24}.
-The result shows a qualitative change across the scale determined by $\sigma$, i.e., the energy scale where the collapse effects are non-negligible, the self-energy solutions change qualitatively.
+The result shows a qualitative change across the scale determined by $\sqrt{4\sigma}$, i.e., the energy scale where the collapse effects are non-negligible, the self-energy solutions change qualitatively.
 This behavior is a QFT manifestation of the quantum-to-classical transition.
 Our result shows a new mechanism that introduces a dynamical generation of fermionic complex masses.
-However, the non-perturbative solutions of the SC model are still not intense enough for the amplification mechanism to generate measurable effects on single particles.
+Interestingly, the non-perturbative solutions of the SC model show that the spontaneous collapse of the wave-function can generate measurable effects on single particles.
 One also finds that $\Gamma({\bf p})<0$, which ensures the stability of the system through perturbations.
-Due to the Gaussian profile of $g({\bf p})$, one finds that the solutions shown in figs. \ref{fig2} and \ref{fig3} are finite in the infrared (IR) region, but vanish in the ultraviolet (UV) region.
-Therefore, one can affirm that the SC affects only the IR of the relativistic fermionic system.
+Due to the Gaussian profile of $g({\bf p})$, one finds that the solutions shown in figs. \ref{fig2} and \ref{fig3} are finite in the infrared (IR) region, but vanish in the ultraviolet (UV) region, with the transition region determined by $\sqrt{4 \sigma}$.
+Therefore, one can affirm that the SC affects only the IR of the relativistic fermionic system, and its results impose bounds on the coupling constants $\gamma$ and $r_C$.
+Assuming the stability of the proton over the universe's age, one shows a phase portrait of $\lambda \times r_c$.
+By doing so, one generates new bounds on its parameters, as shown in Fig. \ref{fig4}.
+Our result, based on proton stability, excludes the parameter values for the GRW model and further restricts the parameter space.

-The analysis also reveals an explicit violation of Lorentz invariance in the infrared (IR) regime, where collapse effects become non-negligible.
+Another novelty resides in the fact that the results do not respect Lorentz invariance, a feature that is explicitly shown in the self-energy, which depends on $|\bf p|$ only.
+This fact is expected since, in general, Lindblad's actions lack Lorentz invariance \cite{lindref3}, \cite{lindref4}, \cite{gomes24}.
+The analysis also reveals that the violation of Lorentz invariance lies in the infrared (IR) regime, where collapse effects become non-negligible.
 In contrast, Lorentz symmetry is restored in the ultraviolet (UV) limit, consistent with the Gaussian profile of the collapse kernel $g({\bf p})$.
 This behavior suggests that SC models may provide an effective description of the quantum-to-classical transition in the IR, without conflicting with relativistic symmetries at high energies.